cncf/foundation/charter.md

 #### 7. End User Community

--	(a) End User members in CNCF shall be entitled to coordinate and drive activities important to users of CNCF as consumers for which CNCF was designed.
-Any member who is an End User shall be invited to participate.
-The End User participants are expected to help provide input to the Technical Advisory Board and CNCF community on topics relevant to users.
+-	(a) End User Members in CNCF shall be entitled to coordinate and drive activities important to users of CNCF as consumers for which CNCF was designed.
+Any member or non-member who is an End User, each an “End User Participant”, shall be invited to participate.
+The End User Participants are expected to help provide input to the Technical Advisory Board and CNCF community on topics relevant to users.

--	(b) The End User Community shall elect an End User Technical Advisory Board.
+-	(b) The End User Community Members shall elect an End User Technical Advisory Board.

--	(c) The initial End User Community participants will be approved by The Linux Foundation consulting with members of the community if there are any questionable applicants.
-Once the End User Technical Advisory Board is selected, the representatives on the End User Technical Advisory Board will approve new End Users.
+-	(c) End User Community Members will be approved by the CNCF Executive Director, or if none exists, The Linux Foundation Executive Director.

 #### 8. End User Technical Advisory Board (“End User TAB”).

--	(d) Composition: The End User TAB shall be composed of seven (7) representatives from End User participants plus one member of the TOC to facilitate input from the End User TAB to the TOC.
+-	(d) Composition: The End User TAB shall be composed of seven (7) representatives from End User Participants plus one member of the TOC to facilitate input from the End User TAB to the TOC.

--	(e) Selection: To encourage participation of End Users in CNCF, the first seven (7) End User participants may appoint one (1) representative to the initial End User TAB.
-After the initial year, the End User participants may nominate one (1) representative and the End User Community shall vote to select the End User TAB members using a process approved by the then current End User TAB.
+-	(e) Selection: To encourage participation of End Users in CNCF, the first seven (7) End User Members may appoint one (1) representative to the initial End User TAB with any remaining seats allocated by the CNCF Director to any End User Participant.
+After the initial year, all End User Participants may nominate one (1) representative and the End User Community shall vote to select the End User TAB members using a process approved by the then current End User TAB.

 -	(f) The End User TAB may alter the size of the End User by two-thirds vote, provided there are a minimum of seven (7) possible representatives.